Consultation: Repurposing of medicines

 First public consultation 2021

-The Department undertook a six-week public consultation from 4 February 2021 to 30 March 2021 where we asked for feedback to understand potential obstacles and/or incentives to repurposing of medicines that may influence a sponsor's decision to extend an indication for an existing medicine and to identify regulatory and reimbursement policy options.
+The Department undertook a six-week public consultation from 4 February 2021 to 30 March 2021 where it asked for feedback to understand potential obstacles and/or incentives to repurposing of medicines that may influence a pharmaceutical companies decision to extend an indication for an existing medicine and to identify regulatory and reimbursement policy options.

-The public consultation proposed options and ideas that may encourage and reduce barriers for sponsors to seek registration of new indications to medicines already registered in Australia.
+The public consultation proposed options and ideas that may encourage and reduce barriers for companies to seek registration of new indications to medicines already registered in Australia.

 - reducing regulatory burden